 10 February 1967End of free school milk

-New Zealand children received free milk at school from 1937 to 1967.
-The first Labour government initiated the scheme – a world first – to improve the health of young New Zealanders (and make use of surplus milk).
+New Zealand schoolchildren received free milk between 1937 and 1967.
+The first Labour government introduced the scheme – a world first – to improve the health of young New Zealanders (and make use of surplus milk).
 Read more...

 4 December 1966Radio Hauraki rules the waves

 Pirate station Radio Hauraki broadcast its first scheduled transmission from the vessel Tiri in the Colville Channel between Great Barrier Island and Coromandel Peninsula.
 Read more...

 21 June 1964The Beatles land in New Zealand

 Beatlemania hit New Zealand when 7000 hysterical fans greeted the Fab Four in Wellington during their ‘Far East’ tour.
 After concerts in the United States, Europe, Hong Kong and Australia, the lads from Liverpool finally touched down in New Zealand.
 Read more...